History of the school

 In September 2005 St. Michael’s became a primary school for children aged 5 – 11, with a block of 3 classrooms refurbished for the younger children.

-In September 2006 St Michael’s moved into the brand new building as St Michael’s Church of England Primary School
+In September 2006 St Michael’s moved into the current brand-new building as St Michael’s Church of England (VA) Primary School.

 On the 1st September 2013 the school became an academy, and as such a ‘new’ school; and became known as St Michael’s Church of England Primary Academy.